taojoue/ovh-dns-refresh/README.md

 ## .env file template:

-Your endpoint, in my case its ovh-eu : ENDPOINT='' Your Application Key : APPLICATION_KEY=''
+Your endpoint, in my case it is ovh-eu : ENDPOINT = " "
+Your Application Key : APPLICATION_KEY = " "
-Your Application Secret : APPLICATION_SECRET=''
+Your Application Secret : APPLICATION_SECRET = " "
-Your Consumer Key : CONSUMER_KEY=''
+Your Consumer Key : CONSUMER_KEY = " "
-Your website url as written in your DNS zone on OVH's website : WEBSITE=''
+Your website url as written in your DNS zone on OVH's website : WEBSITE = " "